 Breast Lift 101

-As we get older, our skin stretches due to the loss of skin elasticity.
-And while we may notice these changes more on our face or hands, a woman’s breasts experience the same thing.
+As women age, skin stretches due to the loss of skin elasticity.
+And while we may notice these changes more on our faces or hands, a woman's breasts experience the same changes.
 Now combine the loss of skin elasticity and gravity.
-The weight of the breasts makes accelerates the droop and sag, sometimes to an unrecognizable position.
+The weight of the breasts accelerates the droop and sag, sometimes to an unrecognizable position.
 Significant weight fluctuations, pregnancy, and genetics can also add to these changes.
 The bigger they are, the harder they fall!

-A breast lift is designed to restore sagging breasts to their former shape and position.
-During a breast lift procedure, Dr. Zenn will remove excess skin and breast tissue from the breasts, lifting the breasts, and repositioning the nipple to a more natural, elevated location on the breast mound.
-The recovery time for this plastic surgery procedure is actually much shorter than most people might expect.
+A breast lift restores sagging breasts to their former shape and position.
+During a breast lift procedure, Dr. Zenn will remove excess skin and breast tissue from the breasts, lifting the breasts and repositioning the nipple to a more natural, elevated location on the breast mound.
+This plastic surgery procedure's recovery time is much shorter than most people might expect.

 Want To Learn More?